 How to Grow Organic Pumpkins

 Organic pumpkins are an easy and fun crop to grow at home.
 With a little bit of sunlight, water, and nutrients you’ll have healthy pumpkins to use in fall decorating or in autumn desserts and treats.
-Now that you know how to grow organic pumpkins, hopefully you’ve got some idea of the kind of pumpkins you’d like to grow in your garden during the upcoming garden season!
+Now that you know how to grow organic pumpkins, hopefully you’ve got some idea of the kind of pumpkins you’d like to grow in your garden during the upcoming garden season (like these beautiful Cinderella pumpkins) (like these beautiful Cinderella pumpkins)!
 What kind of pumpkins will you grow in your garden?